High court overturns acquittal of mayor in bribery case

 NAGOYA, Nov.
 28, Kyodo

-The Nagoya High Court on Monday overturned a lower court acquittal of a city mayor in central Japan, declaring him guilty of taking bribes when he served as an assembly member in 2013.
+The Nagoya High Court on Monday overturned a lower court acquittal of a city mayor in central Japan, finding him guilty of taking bribes in 2013 while an assembly member.

-Dismissing the earlier decision, the high court sentenced Minokamo Mayor Hiroto Fujii, to 18 months in prison, suspended for three years, and ordered him to pay a 300,000 yen ($2,700) fine.
-The 32-year-old mayor's defense said it intended to appeal the ruling immediately.
+Dismissing the earlier decision, the high court sentenced Minokamo Mayor Hiroto Fujii to 18 months in prison, suspended for three years, and ordered him to pay a 300,000 yen ($2,700) fine.
+The 32-year-old mayor's defense said it immediately appealed the ruling.

-The mayor was indicted on charges of receiving the bribes over the installation of a water-cleaning system at a school in the city between March and April 2013, when he was a city assembly member.
+Fujii consistently maintained his innocence and the lower court questioned the credibility of the bribery confession by Masayoshi Nakabayashi, the president of a groundwater supply installation company.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.